VyasaK7/gitStory/README.md

 # gitStory
 Testing out git commands using some regular text files.
-Will be betteer with commit messages and description going forward.
+Will be better with commit messages and description going forward.